PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-22 11:08:54
+Last updated: 2024-04-22 11:09:30
-Random Quote: Journey to face the unknown and ponder the question, "What if...?" - The Watcher
+Random Quote: Things never work out the way you imagine they will. - Lucien